GrokImageCompression/grok/doc/man/md/man1/grk_compress.1.md

 Quality values (double precision, greater than or equal to zero).
 Each value is a PSNR measure, given in dB, representing a quality layer.
 The order used to define the different PSNR values is important and must be from left to right in ascending order.
 A value of 0 signifies a final lossless quality layer (including all remaining code passes) Default: 1 single lossless quality layer.

+`--qfactor [quality factor]`

+JPEG style quality factor, an integer between 1 and 100.
+Derives the quantization step size of every sub-band from the factor, the 9/7 synthesis gain and a visual weight per sub-band and component, the same model as Kakadu and OpenHTJ2K.
+Requires `-I` and a single component or a colour image.
+Step sizes only: use `-r` or `-q` as well to add rate constrained quality layers.
+Default: off.

 `-n, -numresolutions [number of resolutions]`

 Number of resolutions.
 It corresponds to the `number of DWT decompositions +1`.
 Default: 6.